hdansu/portfolio/README.md

 I shared my wireframe with two people.
 Summary of their feedback is below:

-* Can you tell me what you think this is?
+* Can you tell me what you think this is?&nbsp;
 Person 1: "Is this one of those market place models where the customer is the seller?
-Is that why there’s a metric for customer revenue?"
+Is that why there’s a metric for customer revenue?"\
-Person 2: "I think the [it] is 2017 sales data"
+Person 2: "I think the [it] is 2017 sales data"\

-* Can you describe to me what this is telling you?
+* Can you describe to me what this is telling you?&nbsp;
-Person 1: "Customers may be increasing but it looks like you have more new customers than repeat customers."
+Person 1: "Customers may be increasing but it looks like you have more new customers than repeat customers."\
 Person 2: "Revenue and customers are growing.
-But customers are ordering cheaper or fewer things and less often."
+But customers are ordering cheaper or fewer things and less often."\

-* Is there anything you find surprising or confusing?
+* Is there anything you find surprising or confusing?&nbsp;
-Person 1: "If revenue is increasing shouldn’t your order value do the same?"
+Person 1: "If revenue is increasing shouldn’t your order value do the same?"\
-Person 2: "Surprising that revenue is increasing"
+Person 2: "Surprising that revenue is increasing"\

-* Who do you think is the intended audience for this?
+* Who do you think is the intended audience for this?&nbsp;
 Person 1: "An investor?
-Shareholders?"
+Shareholders?"\
 Person 2: "Intended audience isss people that care about revenue and customers.
-So maybe marketing or sales"
+So maybe marketing or sales"\

-* Is there anything you would change or do differently?
+* Is there anything you would change or do differently?&nbsp;
-Person 1: ""If this is the amazon model it could make sense."
+Person 1: ""If this is the amazon model it could make sense."\
 Person 2: " I think I would probably try to use fewer graphs.
-Like multiple bars in one chart or adding a line graph"
+Like multiple bars in one chart or adding a line graph"\

+Biggest takeaways from respondents was that while totals (customers, orders,etc) were growing, the average values were dropping.
+My intended goal of highlighting the discrepancies between topline and per-units trends was achieved.
+However, the 2x3 grid chart seemed inefficient and not easy to read for the investor audience

 ### Redesign